 What influences a lamp’s lifespan?Most projector lamps with a higher luminosity have a life expectancy of 2,000 operating hours under ideal conditions.
 However, manufacturers do not guarantee this lifespan in any way, and to be honest, it is rare for a lamp to achieve this lifespan during regular use.
 In practice, this means that if you use your projector for 2-4 hours per day in a clean, dust and smoke-free environment at normal room temperature, your lamp should last for approx.1,500-2,000 operating hours.
-If the device is used under other conditions, the lamp life expectancy is shortened.
-If you use your device for 24 hours a day and 7 days a week, the risk of premature lamp burnout of the lamp is at its highest.
+If the device is used under other conditions, the lamp life expectancy will be shorter.
+If you use your device for 24 hours a day/7 days a week, the risk of premature lamp burnout is at its highest.
 Newer projectors, projectors with lower luminosity and projection televisions usually have a higher lamp life expectancy (which should be stated in the device’s manual).
 However, the stated average lifespan only relates to original bulbs.
 If you order either a generic lamp with housing or a generic bare bulb, its life expectancy may be shorter.